AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/web/index.md

 ## Overview

-The Web APIs provide implementations of some common objects and functions for you to use in your script code to perform things like logging to the console.
+The document sandbox runtime provides implementations of some common Web APIs to perform tasks like logging to the console.
 They are limited to a set of basic functions currently, as outlined in the next section.
-Most of the browsers APIs/Global Objects are not available in Script Runtime.
-For these, the developers can use iframe runtime environment and [communicate](../communication/index.md#expose-apis-from-the-ui) the result back to the script running inside script runtime environment.
+Most of the browser's usual APIs/Global Objects are not available in the document sandbox.
+You can invoke other browser APIs using the iframe runtime environment and [communicate](../communication/index.md#expose-apis-from-the-ui) the result back to your code running inside the sandbox runtime.

 <InlineAlert slots="text" variant="success"/>